-Now fully conscious, the Doctor finally has a good look at himself.
+The Doctor wakes up and takes a good look at himself.

-Sue: Yes, I’d be disappointed too, if I were you.
-Troughton was much more attractive, although you had to concentrate really hard to see that.
+Sue: Yeah, I’d be disappointed if I were you, pet.
+Troughton was so much more attractive, although you had to concentrate quite hard to see that.

-Me: We are still watching an era of the programme when you weren’t expected to fancy the Doctor.
+Me: We’re still watching an era of the programme where you weren’t supposed to fancy the Doctor.

-Me: Although a lot of women do find Pertwee irresistible, apparently.
+Me: Although a lot of women do find Jon Pertwee irresistible, apparently.

-And then the Doctor starts rambling incoherently about his shoes.
+The Doctor is mumbling incoherently about his shoes.

-Sue: The make-up on these extras is appalling!
-Look at how shiny they’re faces are!
-The make-up department obviously weren’t used to working on film or in colour.
+Sue: The make-up on these extras is appalling.
+Look at their shiny faces!
+Obviously the make-up department weren’t used to working in colour.
 They needed more time to practice.

-The Doctor manages to escape from his captors, even though he is bound and gagged in a wheelchair.
+The Doctor manages to escape from his captors, even though he’s been bound and gagged and placed in a wheelchair.

-Sue: You see, this is the problem I am going to have with Pertwee.
-It’s just too silly.
-It’s going to be Benny Hill-style slapstick comedy, isn’t it?
-The production values are great, and the direction is excellent, but it’s literally going downhill now.top
+Sue: You see, this is the problem I’m going to have with Jon Pertwee.
+He’s too silly.
+It’s going to be Benny Hill-style slapstick every week, isn’t it?
+The production values are great, and the direction is excellent, but it’s literally going downhill, now.

-Sue: When Pertwee’s face appears, it looks like Darth Vader’s helmet.
+Sue: When Jon Pertwee’s head appears in the title sequence, it looks like Darth Vader’s helmet.

-Sue: I think the reason I didn’t watch Doctor Who when I was little is because it was on the BBC and that was far too posh for our house.
+Sue: I think the real reason I didn’t watch Doctor Who when I was little is that it was on the BBC, which meant it was too posh for our house.
 We were an ITV family.
-We’d probably watch Randall and Hopkirk because they weren’t so upper class.
+We probably watched Randall and Hopkirk instead, because they weren’t so upper class.
 Everyone in this episode of Doctor Who sounds like they went to public school.

 Me: Well, you’re middle class now, love, so you should be fine.

-Sue: It’s like Mulder and Scully.
-But with more sexual tension.
+Sue: It’s just like Mulder and Scully, this, but with even more sexual tension.